MLHale/GenCyber-web-content/day3/day3-url-analysis.md

 ![geotagging](../img/phishing/stevewoz.png)

 It is often prudent for celebrities and politicians to turn off geotagging in their posts.
 Here is Donald Trump's twitter account.
-He (or someone on his behalf) has taken appropriate steps to avoid leaking information about his whereabouts through social media.
+He (or someone on his behalf) has taken appropriate steps to avoid leaking information about his whereabouts through social media, even while leaking hot air.

 ![geotagging](../img/phishing/trump.png)